Application & Process

 You will receive a phone call and/or written notification of the Foundation Board's decision within 7 days of the relevant monthly board meeting.

 Reports are available to view in your Foundant profile once your grant is approved.
 Multi-year grants have a progress report due at the end of each year with a final report due at the completion of the final grant year.
 One-year grants have a final report due at the completion of the grant year.
 Progress Reports are due one month prior to your next grant payment.
 Final Reports are due one month after the completion date of your grant.
-For any questions related to reporting please contact our Grants Manager, Nick Schifano at nschifano@thecullenfoundation.org.
+For any questions related to reporting please contact Nick Schifano at nschifano@thecullenfoundation.org.

 Eligibility & Requirements